-Day 2 Tokyo Take a CEO-led walking tour of eclectic modern Tokyo from the hub of Shinjuku to Shibuya through to Harajuku.
-The rest of the day is free for exploring more of the city.
+Day 2 Tokyo Take a CEO-led walking tour of eclectic modern Tokyo from the hub of Shinjuku to Shibuya through Yoyogi Park and Harajuku.

-Day 3 Tokyo/Nagano Journey to Nagano, located in the Japanese Alps and host city of the 1998 Winter Olympics.
-Discover the world-famous Jigokudani Monkey Park and watch Japanese snow monkeys bathing in the natural hot springs.
+Day 4 Tokyo/Nagano Journey to the Japanese Alps and Nagano, host city of the 1998 Winter Olympics.
+Visit the historic Zenkoji Temple.

 Jigokudani Monkey Park Visit

 Day 6 Matsumoto/Takayama Visit one of Japan's most treasured castles maintaining it's original wooden interior and stone exterior.
 Explore the castle where 16th century samurai once roamed.